SICILY ORCHESTRAL COURSE 2022

 There could be some mosquitos, although we’ve not previously encountered them in large numbers.

-We will work in a mixture of English and Italian.
+Assuming we have some Italians playing with us (as has been the case every year so far) rehearsals will be in both English and Italian.
 It may be possible to accommodate German and French speakers – please enquire.

 If you speak any Italian the locals will be delighted!
-Certainly not everyone speaks English but enough have a smattering to make standard interactions possible.
-There are always a few of the orchestra who speak passable (or better) Italian, so you shouldn’t have any problems.
+Certainly not everyone will speak English but enough have a smattering to make standard interactions possible.
+There are always a few of the orchestra who speak passable (or better) Italian, so rope in their help as needed and you shouldn’t have any problems.

 Any problems with your accommodation (if it has been booked through us) please contact Massimo.